-Your brand or logo represents the personality that the public will come to know in your business.
+Your brand or logo represents the personality of your business.
 Developing a distinctive trade mark should be an integral part of your marketing strategy, but the work doesn't end with choosing what your business will be called or how the logo will look.

 There is no point investing time and energy on a trade mark that can't be registered or is already registered by someone else.
-By registering your trade mark early on in its development, you avoid this risk and ensure you alone can trade with it.
+By registering your trade mark early on in its development, you avoid this risk and ensure nobody else can use your distinctive brand name.

 What do you need to consider?

 Ownership of any IP should be explicitly outlined and recorded.
 Some IP might belong to the 'author' or 'creator' but it can also be difficult to establish ownership of IP where several people are involved in its creation.
 One of the most common mistakes organisations make is not securing rights from a third party contractor.